 - 1. Crisis Services: Occur through intensive on-site or off-site supports.
 This system is designed to be the measure of last resort for an individual with I/DD undergoing an acute crisis presenting substantial risk of imminent harm to self or others and serve as an alternative to emergency room care, law enforcement involvement, and/or institutional placement.
 Crisis services are time-limited and present-focused in order to address the immediate acute crisis and develop appropriate links to alternate services. - 2.
 Crisis Support Home: A home that serves up to four (4) individuals who are experiencing an emotional/behavioral change and/or distress that leads to a disruption of essential functions, which have not responded to Intensive-In-Home Support services. - 3.
 Developmental Disability: An individual is determined to have developmental disability by a professional licensed to make this determination.
 The developmental disability is attributable to a significant intellectual disability, or any combination of a significant intellectual disability and physical impairments.
 The developmental disability manifests before the individual attains age 22 years and is likely to continue indefinitely. - 4.
-Case Management by Crisis Services: Is a time-limited service that connects the individual in crisis to the necessary services and supports to ameliorate the acute crisis situation, coordinates with stakeholders to assure the development of a discharge plan from crisis support services, and ensures follow up on recommended supports/services. - 5.
-Mobile Crisis Team: The mobile crisis team is composed of personnel with differing levels of expertise and training.
-Depending on the crisis, different team compositions may be dispatched.
-A minimum of three team members, including a behavior specialist, licensed clinical social worker, and a direct support staff, will respond to each mobile dispatch. - 6.
+Case Management by Crisis Services: Is a time-limited service that connects the individual in crisis to the necessary services and supports to ameliorate the acute crisis situation, coordinates with stakeholders to assure the development of a discharge plan from crisis support services, and ensures follow up on recommended supports/services.

+- 5. Blended Mobile Crisis Team: Refer to Provider Manual for Community Behavioral Health Providers, 01-112 for definition of Blended Mobile Crisis. - 6.
 Safety Officer: An individual who provides support related to safety issues during the provision of GCRS-DD service.
 This individual is to have safety related training and dressed in a safety related uniform.
-A GRCS-DD safety officer must not carry any form of a weapon (such as a gun, any form of a "Billy club", baton", hand cuffs, Taser gun). - Child & Adolescent (C&A): A C&A Home is to serve no more than four children ages 10 thru 17 years of age, who are diagnosed with a developmental disability and are undergoing an acute crisis that presents a substantial risk of imminent harm to self or others.
+A GRCS-DD safety officer must not carry any form of a weapon (such as a gun, any form of a "Billy club", baton", hand cuffs, Taser gun). - 7.
+Child & Adolescent (C&A): A C&A Home is to serve no more than four children ages 10 thru 18 years of age, who are diagnosed with a developmental disability and are undergoing an acute crisis that presents a substantial risk of imminent harm to self or others.
 Placement in a C&A home is to only occur as a last resort and after a clinical determination for this level of placement has occurred.